pkourouklidis/panoptes-wiki/Validity-Checks.md

 }

 BaseAlgorithmExecution wait_duration_shift{
-    algorithm kolmogorovSmirnov
+    algorithm kolmogorov-smirnov
     live data wait_duration
     historical data wait_duration
-    actions 1->retrainCallcenterLinear
+    actions 1->retrainCallcenter
     parameter values pValue = true
 }
 ```
-The above PDL script will cause the web editor to output an error because the parameter _pValue_ of the _kolmogorovSmirnov Base Algorithm_ was expecting a real number value but received a _boolean_.
+The above PDL script will cause the web editor to output an error because the parameter _pValue_ of the _kolmogorov-smirnov Base Algorithm_ was expecting a real number value but received a _boolean_.

+Here are the parameter types supported in PDL:
+- Real (e.g 0.1, 1, 10.554)
+- Integer (e.g 2, -3, 15)
+- Boolean (true, false all lowercase)
+- String (with quotes any character is ok "sadfdfs fasdfasd://**".
+Without quotes only A-Z/a-z/@/_/.
+0-9 and - are ok but not at the beginning of the string AcbD-08_7@gmail.com)

 ## Feature Type Correctness
 Similarly to _parameters_, _features_ can also be annotated with a type.
 From a statistical point of view, a random variable can be _continuous_, _categorical_ (aka nominal categorical) or _ordered_ (aka ordinal categorical).
 Since some shift detection algorithms work best for a specific type of random variables, this information can be added to the definition of a _Base Algorithm_.